 We assign an a2 Asset Risk score to ZKB, positioned three notches below its aa2 initial score.
-The assigned score captures the bank's strong asset-risk profile as reflected in its low level of nonperforming loans, as well as some operational risk related to its customerdriven trading activities and litigation risks stemming from its significant wealth and asset management operations.
+The assigned score captures the bank's strong asset-risk profile as reflected in its low level of nonperforming loans, as well as some operational risk related to its customer-driven trading activities and litigation risks stemming from its significant wealth and asset management operations.

-As of 30 June 2021, ZKB's residential and commercial mortgage book stood at CHF89.7 billion (47% of the bank's total assets), incorporating some susceptibility to a significant slowdown in the Zurich and Swiss housing markets or a prolonged period of weaker economic growth in Switzerland.
-The risks related to a potential slowdown are mitigated by the bank's solid capital buffers and a very low problem loan ratio of 0.5% as of year-end 2020 (2019: 0.5%), comparing favourably with those of its banking peers.
+As of the end of 2021, ZKB's residential and commercial mortgage book stood at CHF91.9 billion (48% of the bank's total assets), incorporating some susceptibility to a significant slowdown in the Zurich and Swiss housing markets or a prolonged period of weaker economic growth in Switzerland.
+The risks related to a potential slowdown are mitigated by the bank's solid capital buffers and a very low problem loan ratio of 0.4% as of year-end 2021 (2020: 0.5%), comparing favourably with those of its banking peers.
 Furthermore, the bank's loan book is highly granular and has limited exposure to the high-end luxury segments within the retail residential mortgage market (for further insights please refer to our publication Swiss cantonal banks can absorb house price shock).

 ZKB has positioned itself as one of the larger providers of wealth and asset management offerings, both nationally and internationally.
-The bank had total client assets under management of CHF392 billion as of 30 June 2021, up 8.3% from CHF362 billion as of yearend 2020, reflecting CHF12 billion of net new money and positive market performance in the first half of 2021 (H1 2021).
+The bank had total client assets under management of CHF409.2 billion as of 31 December 2021, up 13.1% from CHF361.7 billion as of year-end 2020, reflecting CHF25.9 billion of net new money flows and CHF21.2 billion of positive market and FX performance.
 ZKB's private banking operations will continue to be accompanied by certain execution and reputational risks, despite the US agreement, which resolved issues related to its US customers' alleged tax evasion.
 ZKB agreed to pay \$98.5 million, which equaled 12.4% of its peak US assets under management in August 2018, and entered into a three-year deferred prosecution agreement, which was closed on 3 September 2021 by the US government following full compliance with the agreement by ZKB.

-Furthermore, the bank's largely client-oriented trading and foreign exchange activities contributed 16% to the bank's operating revenue in H1 2021, although trading assets of CHF11.6 billion remain limited compared with the bank's total assets of CHF191 billion as of 30 June 2021.
+Furthermore, the bank's largely client-oriented trading and foreign exchange activities contributed 14% to the bank's operating revenue in 2021, although trading assets of CHF12.4 billion remain limited compared with the bank's total assets of CHF192.1 billion as of 31 December 2021.
 The potential earnings volatility stemming from those positions are reflected in our Asset Risk assessment.